top of page

 • Jennifer Mosquera, Attorney | Sequor Law

 Attorney and Certified Fraud Examiner (CFE).
 Editor-in-Chief, International Law Quarterly.
 Florida Bar Int'l Law Section Executive Council Jennifer Mosquera Attorney jmosquera@sequorlaw.com (+1) 305-372-8282, Ext.
 216 vCard Practice Areas Asset Recovery Bankruptcy & Insolvency Financial Fraud Corruption & Proceeds of Crime Recovery Appellate Law Judgment & Arbitral Award Enforcement High-Net-Worth Disputes Jennifer Mosquera Attorney jmosquera@sequorlaw.com (+1) 305-372-8282, Ext.
 216 vCard Education Florida State University College of Law, J.D.
-(Magna Cum Laude , 2019) Dean’s List Merit Scholarship Recipient Notes and Comments Editor, Florida State Law Review Intramural Chair, Florida State University College of Law Moot Court Team Florida International University, B.A. in Political Science and Philosophy (Magna Cum Laude , 2016) Dean’s List Merit Scholarship Recipient National Security Certificate Admissions The Florida Bar Associations & Memberships International Law Section of the Florida Bar Co-Chair of the Richard Dewitt Memorial Vis Pre-Moot Steering Committee Editor-in-Chief for the International Law Quarterly Executive Council member Legal Services of Greater Miami Chair of the Young Professionals Council South Florida Chapter of the Association of Certified Fraud Examiners Compliance Director Third District Court of Appeal Historical Society Fourth District Court of Appeal Historical Society Languages English Spanish Location Miami Favorite Quote: “El que tiene un derecho no obtiene el de violar el ajeno para mantener el suyo. ” – José Martí Bio Recognitions Media Jennifer Mosquera, an attorney at Sequor Law, focuses her practice on appellate advocacy, cross-border insolvency, asset recovery, and federal and state court fraud-based litigation.
-She represents individuals, governments, fiduciaries, and other entities in domestic and international judgment collection matters; avoidance actions and fraudulent transfer claims; cross-border insolvency proceedings under Chapter 15 of the U.S. Bankruptcy Code; actions to collect evidence for use in foreign proceedings under 28 U.S.C. § 1782; and other commercial disputes.
+(Magna Cum Laude , 2019) Dean’s List Merit Scholarship Recipient Notes and Comments Editor, Florida State Law Review Intramural Chair, Florida State University College of Law Moot Court Team Florida International University, B.A. in Political Science and Philosophy (Magna Cum Laude , 2016) Dean’s List Merit Scholarship Recipient National Security Certificate Admissions The Florida Bar Associations & Memberships International Law Section of the Florida Bar Co-Chair of the Richard Dewitt Memorial Vis Pre-Moot Steering Committee Editor-in-Chief for the International Law Quarterly Executive Council member Legal Services of Greater Miami Past Chair of the Young Professionals Council South Florida Chapter of the Association of Certified Fraud Examiners Third District Court of Appeal Historical Society Fourth District Court of Appeal Historical Society Languages English Spanish Location Miami Favorite Quote: “El que tiene un derecho no obtiene el de violar el ajeno para mantener el suyo. ” – José Martí Bio Recognitions Media Jennifer Mosquera, an attorney at Sequor Law, focuses their practice on appellate advocacy, cross-border insolvency, asset recovery, and federal and state court fraud-based litigation.
+They represent individuals, governments, fiduciaries, and other entities in domestic and international judgment collection matters; avoidance actions and fraudulent transfer claims; cross-border insolvency proceedings under Chapter 15 of the U.S. Bankruptcy Code; actions to collect evidence for use in foreign proceedings under 28 U.S.C. § 1782; and other commercial disputes.
 Jennifer also regularly works with attorneys in multiple jurisdictions to recover and return assets or value to the victims of fraud.
 Jennifer is heavily involved in the International Law Section of the Florida Bar, acting as a member of the Executive Council, Co-Chair for the Richard Dewitt Memorial Vis Pre-Moot Steering Committee, and the Editor-in-Chief for the International Law Quarterly.
-She is also the Chair of the Legal Services of Greater Miami Young Professionals Council, Compliance Director of the South Florida Chapter of the Association of Certified Fraud Examiners, and is also an active member in the Third District Court of Appeal Historical Society.
+They are also the Past Chair of the Legal Services of Greater Miami Young Professionals Council, and an active member of the South Florida Chapter of the Association of Certified Fraud Examiners, and also in the Third District Court of Appeal Historical Society.
 Prior to joining Sequor Law, Jennifer served as senior law clerk to the Honorable Judge Mark W. Klingensmith at the Florida Fourth District Court of Appeal.
-She worked on a variety of complex issues within foreclosure proceedings, contractual disputes, and fraud-based disputes, amongst other civil and criminal matters.
-Jennifer graduated magna cum laude in 2019 from Florida State University College of Law where she earned her J.D.
-She was on the Dean’s List, was a merit scholarship recipient, and was on the board of both the Florida State University Law Review and the Florida State University College of Law Moot Court Team.
-During her time in law school, Jennifer interned for multiple judges, clerked for the Consumer Protection Division of the Office of the Florida Attorney General, and held a summer associate position with an Am Law 200 firm.
-In 2016, she obtained her B.A. in Political Science and her B.A. in Philosophy from Florida International University.
+They worked on a variety of complex issues within foreclosure proceedings, contractual disputes, and fraud-based disputes, amongst other civil and criminal matters.
+Jennifer graduated magna cum laude in 2019 from Florida State University College of Law where they earned their J.D.
+They were on the Dean's List, were a merit scholarship recipient, and were on the board of both the Florida State University Law Review and the Florida State University College of Law Moot Court Team.
+During their time in law school, Jennifer interned for multiple judges, clerked for the Consumer Protection Division of the Office of the Florida Attorney General, and held a summer associate position with an Am Law 200 firm.
+In 2016, they obtained their B.A. in Political Science and their B.A. in Philosophy from Florida International University.
 Jennifer is fluent in both English and Spanish.
-She is admitted to practice in the state of Florida.
+They are admitted to practice in the state of Florida.
 Attorney Spotlight: Jennifer Mosquera Liquidators of BVI Funds Linked to 1MDB Win Recognition in Florida Sequor Law adds Attorney Jennifer Mosquera to Team Honors & Achievements Certified Fraud Examiner (CFE) since 2024 – Issued by Association of Certified Fraud Examiners (ACFE): The credential earner understands how fraud is committed, detected and prevented.
 Individuals who have obtained the CFE credential understand the underlying factors that motivate people to commit fraud and are trained to identify red flags that indicate evidence of fraud and fraud risk.
 They are able to trace fraudulent transactions, interview suspects to obtain information and confessions, write investigation reports, advise clients on their findings and testify at trial.
 Legal Prowess.
 Global Impact.

 • Alejandro Rodriguez Vanzetti, Attorney | Sequor Law